-The action of peddling requires the thigh muscles to keep pushing the legs downward.
-With repetition, the muscles gain endurance.
+The action of pedaling requires the thigh muscles to keep pushing the legs downward.
+With repetition, the muscles gain

 It can be easy to incorporate cycling into a routine, by cycling to work, for example, or using an exercise bike at the gym before or after weight training.